NightSyntax/I-Want-My-MTV/README.md

 Why?

 Because modern streaming is too organized.
-I wanted the chaos of 90s television—where you didn't know what video was coming next, and the graphics were just as cool as the music.
+I wanted the chaos of 90s television - where you didn't know what video was coming next, and the graphics were just as cool as the music.

 ## 📡 Setup Guide
 Follow these steps to get your 90s MTV broadcast up and running: